ibexa/documentation-developer/docs/api/url_reference/pattern_criterion.md

 ## Arguments

-- `pattern` - string representing pattern that needs to be a part of URL
+- `pattern` - string representing the pattern that needs to be a part of the URL

 ## Example